 Now that Summer is winding down it’s time to start getting your house ready for the Fall/Winter season.
-Here’s 6 ways to make sure you home is ready for the changing seasons ahead.
+Here are 6 ways to make sure your home is ready for the changing seasons ahead.

 1. Seal Crawl Spaces

 Encapsulating a crawl space can eliminate the environmental factors that cause mold, fungus and bacteria to grow and thrive.
 When your crawl space is properly conditioned and encapsulated, your house will be cleaner, dryer and more energy efficient.
 A properly conditioned and encapsulated crawl space will easily pass any inspection, not just maintaining but adding value to your home.

 One of the most cost-effective and energy-conserving measures you can take is to insulate ducts or pipes running through the unheated areas of your home.
 By not insulating these conduits, you are essentially delivering heat that you’ve paid for to areas of your house you never use.
 One very important fire safety note: Never place duct or pipe insulation within 3 feet of the heating system, exhaust flues, or any other high-temperature areas.

 Windows are another part of your home that must be tested for drafts.
 If your home has storm windows, make sure they’re installed before the weather turns colder.
 Check for drafts around the windows, and install weatherproofing strips to seal them tightly.